CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 As involves setting up a structured environment to manage and streamline prompt-based AI tasks.
 This process typically includes creating a project directory, configuring necessary files and dependencies, and establishing a workflow for prompt design, testing, and iteration.
 By organizing prompts, data, and evaluation metrics in a centralized system, the project ensures consistent and efficient development, making it easier to refine prompts and achieve desired outcomes.

-1. Open a new tab, and navigate to the [Azure AI Studio](https://ai.azure.com/?reloadCount=1).
-Select **Sign in**.
+1. In order to navigate to Azure AI Studio, right-click [Azure AI Studio](https://ai.azure.com/?reloadCount=1) and select 'Copy Link' Then, open a new tab, paste the link into the address bar, and press Enter .Select Sign in.
 When prompted, enter the following Azure credentials.

       ![](./media/gpt-4-demo2.png)